daniel-gil/go-design-patterns/creational/factory/simple/README.md

 # Simple Factory
-The `Simple Factory` is a function that takes in some arguments and returns an instance of a struct.
+The simplest factory is a function that takes in some arguments and returns an instance of a struct.
+It simulates the OOP constructor concept.

 Suppose we have the following `Animal` struct, and that it has associated the `Eat` method: